 If you’ve not read the beautifully drawn comic, here’s what you need to know.
 In the 1930s, a group of friends get superpowers.
 They create a team known as the Union.
 Years later, they want their children to follow in their footsteps.
 But that’s more complex than it might seem.
 This is a family saga in the tradition of Star Wars.
 There’s explorations of loyalty, familial love, and of course a meta-commentary on superheroes and their place in the American landscape.
 But most importantly has that beautiful Frank Quitely art.
 While we won’t see that on screen, hopefully it’ll shape the visual landscape of the show.

 The series will be helmed by Daredevil showrunner Steven S. DeKnight.
 Duhamel will be joined by Leslie Bibb, Ben Daniels, Elena Kampouris, Andrew Horton, Mike Wade, and Matt Lanter.
-And the big news is that eight episode series will land on the streaming service on May 7th.
+And the big news is that eight episode series will land on Netflix on May 7.